-D) Written consent forms must be sufficiently detailed to enable a prospective subject to make reasoned judgments about the nature of the research and the potential risks and benefits of his/her participation (see the Sample Informed Consents for use by Non-Student Investigators or for use by Student Investigators).
-To this end, written consent forms normally should include the following elements –
+D) Written consent forms must be sufficiently detailed to enable a prospective participant to make well-reasoned judgments about the nature of the research, any potential risks, and the benefits of participation (see below for a template you could use to make sure you have everything you need on the informed consent).
+Written consent forms must include the following elements –

 (1) a statement indicating the purposes of the research, its expected duration, and the procedures to which subject will be exposed